>

 Conference Presentations.

 I have been fortunate enough to present my research at many major astronomy & exoplanets conferences.
-Some venues include Extreme Solar Systems IV in Reykjavik, Iceland (pictured left).
+Some venues include Extreme Solar Systems IV in Reykjavik, Iceland (pictured to the right) in 2019, AOGS in Singapore (2023 and 2025), and ExSS V in New Zealand in 2024.

 Feature